 A prescribed appointor must keep confidential the identities of the parties to the adjudication.

 Conflict of interest

 A prescribed appointor must ensure the adjudicator does not have a conflict of interest.
 This should be confirmed prior to appointing an adjudicator.
-If a conflict of interest exists, the prescribed appointor should seek another adjudicator.
+If a conflict of interest exists, the prescribed appointor must select another adjudicator.

 A prescribed appointor may require a deposit against the likely fees before arranging an appointment.

 Prescribed appointors must ensure that the Building Commissioner is kept informed of changes to their contact details so that service of requisite documents can be effected and parties to a payment dispute have their legal rights preserved ie that the strict time frames in the Act are met.